BismuthCloud/asimov/README.md

 We support advanced features like State Snapshotting, Middleware, Agent Directed Graph Execution, Open Telemetry Integrations and more.

-🔮 Asimov is the foundation of [bismuth.sh](https://waitlist.bismuth.sh) an in terminal coding agent that can handle many tasks autonomously.
+🔮 Asimov is the foundation of [bismuth.sh](https://waitlist.bismuth.sh) an end to end AI software developer that can handle many tasks autonomously.
 Check us out! 🔮

 ## Quickstart
 ```bash